ansys/pyansys-units/doc/source/getting_started/faq.rst

 units.

 Equivalent units are also handled differently.
-Any two ``Unit`` objects that have the same dimensions, SI offset, and SI scaling factor will be evaluated as equal.
+Any two ``Unit`` objects that have the same dimensions, SI offset, and SI scaling factor are evaluated as equal.

 PyAnsys Units treats all angles as dimensional units.
 With this behavior the